MarwanMabrouk/AI-Masters-Germany/README.md

 )

-  2. Start MongoDB (Modify `config.py` parameters if needed, such as local port number)
+  2. Start MongoDB (By default the port number is `27017` in case it's different modify `config.py` as needed)

   3. Update/Fill Database with Data\
     - Run the `update_database.py` file to fill the database with the data from the Google Datasheet\